DARADIA:The Pain Clinic

 Environmental Changes Weather changes, High altitude, Time zone changes like jet lag.

-III.
-Abortive: There are certain drugs used to abort the attacks of migraine headaches:
+There are certain medicines used to abort the attacks of migraine headaches:

 Cerebral vasoconstrictors: ergotamine tartrate, dihydroergotamine, sumatriptan, zolmitriptan etc.